ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

   | Subtract n -> ([]: operation list), s - n
 ```

 Tezos has special support for parameters encoded with variant types.
 If the parameter is a variant type, Tezos will treat each constructor as a separate entrypoint (with the first letter lowercased).
-It is important when we want to call a contract but don't know the full type of its parameter.
+It is important when we want to call a contract but do not know the full type of its parameter.
 For example, we can call our counter contract with the following CLI command:

 `tezos-client call contract counter from alice --entrypoint '%subtract' --arg 100`